-Over the years the method has taken the shape of a colour scheme and squares.
+Over the years, the method has taken the shape of a color scheme and squares.
 This is only a form that has been developed through the years of teaching design and narrative.
 It does not depict anything else than a framework for thinking, based on the goal to allow, despite background, for all to see and learn how the cognitive vehicle of narrative works.
-But in reality, our thoughts are neither coloured or squared.
-Neither can our thinking is ranked in what order meaning-making activities are performed as they happen in a split-second.
-Instead, the method should be seen as an aid to keep track on elements, their functions and motifs when building patterns.
+But in reality, our thoughts are neither colored or squared.
+The method should be seen as an aid to keep track of elements, their functions, and motifs in the building of a narrative and cognitive core of an engaging and dynamic system.

 1. Take perspective